w3f/polkadot-spec/docs/chap-networking.md

 A **signed commitment witness**, ${{M}_{{\text{SC}}}^{{w}}}$, is a light version of the signed BEEFY commitment ([Definition -def-num-ref-](chap-networking#defn-grandpa-beefy-signed-commitment)).
 Instead of containing the entire list of signatures, it only claims which validator signed the statement.

-The message is a datastructure of the following format:
+The message is a data structure of the following format:

 $$
 {{M}_{{\text{SC}}}^{{w}}}=\text{Enc}_{{\text{SC}}}{\left({C},{V}_{{{0},\ldots{n}}},{R}_{{\text{sig}}}\right)}